enovision/grav-frontend-edit-button/README.md

 The **Frontpage Edit Button** Plugin is for [Grav CMS](http://github.com/getgrav/grav).

 This plugin adds an 'edit this page' button on the frontend pages when logged in with a user account with admin rights.
-After clicking the button it will open the page in another tab in your browser.
+After clicking the button it will open the Admin Dashboard in another tab in your browser where you can start editing the page.

-IMPORTANT: If you have no admin rights (superuser), the button will **not** show up!
+IMPORTANT (1): If no user is logged in as administrator (superuser), the button will **never** show up!

+IMPORTANT (2): You can't login from this plugin itself.
+You have to login by using the login to enter the Administrator Dashboard.

-It works also when you have an admin dashboard open in another tab of your browser.
-The moment you are logged in and are able to edit pages, the button will show up on the frontpage.
-The moment you logout.
-You are not able to edit the page that is currently shown.
+It will also work when you have an admin dashboard open in another tab of your browser.
+The moment you are logged in and are able to edit pages, the button will show up on the frontend pages.
+The moment you logout you are not able to edit any pages that are at that time displayed.
+The automatic refresh will prevent this.

 ## Requirements

 This plugin requires that you have the following plugins installed and enabled:

 * admin
 * login